 1. Write as Often as Possible

 Chronicling your summer vacation is not only a great way to keep your memories from fading away, but also to hone your writing skills, because you will certainly need them in the future.
-Also, if you feel like you are up for a challenge, there are plenty of resources online which can provide you with writing tips and prompts, as well as writing and dissertation service uk websites, where you can get pointers from professional writers.
+Also, if you feel like you are up for a challenge, there are plenty of resources online which can provide you with writing tips and prompts, as well as assignment help and dissertation writing services,like BrillAssignment where you can get pointers from professional writers.

 2. Start Learning Another Language

 While it’s impossible to become fluent in just a few months, you will be able to at least learn the basics which you will be able to build upon gradually.
 If you don’t have money to spare for private lessons, don’t worry, because there are applications out there such asDuolingo, as well as YouTube videos which can help you practice your grammar and pronunciation.